 You can also select the Report Suite.

 Then, you can name your Data Source.
-I’m going to call it "Test0416AA" and click Submit.
+We're going to call it "Test0416AA" and click Submit.

 Once you do that, you will be able to select your credentials from the credentials list.

 You can choose an Existing table or create a New table.
-I’m going to go with create a new table.
+We're going to go with create a new table.

 You can set your stream to be One-time or Recurring.

-You have a lot of predefined sections in Date Range.
+You have a lot of predefined sections under Date Range.

 You can also choose to set your own Start Date and End Date.

-We also offer 3 types of calendars, Standard, Retail and Custom.
+We also offer three types of calendars: Standard, Retail, and Custom.

-If you want your stream to be recurring you can also select the Frequency, Time of day and Timezone.
-You can also make use of the fields “Import Data since” and “Run this report until” fields.
+If you want your stream to be recurring, you can also select the Frequency, Time of day, and Timezone.
+You can also make use of the fields “Import Data since” and “Run this report until.”

-I’m gonna go with One-time only stream with a specific period of time, daily granularity and the standard calendar.
+We’re gonna go with One-time only stream with a specific period of time, daily granularity, and the standard calendar.

 Next Step would be to add Filters and Segments.

-This step is optional but I am going to show you how you can choose a metric or dimension, in order to filter specific data, or how to Segment your data.
+This step is optional but we’ll show you how you can choose a metric or dimension to filter specific data, or how to Segment your data.

-In Filters section you can filter by any metrics and dimensions you have set up.
+In the Filters section, you can filter by any metrics and dimensions you have set up.

 In Segments, you can select any segments you have set up.

-For the demo purpose I’m going to select a segment I’ve set up in Adobe Analytics for this demo called "Connector Demo".
+For the demo purpose, we’re going to select a segment we’ve set up in Adobe Analytics for this demo called 'Connector Demo.'

 In Data Type you will need to select the appropriate description.

 You can add as many metrics and dimensions you want for your data (*any limitations in this regard are from the cloud platform).
-I’m going to go for the following Metrics: Revenue, Orders, Units of products sold and I’m also going to add couple Dimensions: product and campaign name.
+We’re going to go for the following Metrics: Revenue, Orders, Units of products sold, and we’re also going to add couple Dimensions: product and campaign name.

-Before you save your stream you can preview your data.
+Before you save your stream, you can preview your data.
 Click Preview Data.
-Note: you can preview all the data you selected not only a sample.
+Note: You can preview all the data you selected, not just a sample.

-This is how my data would look like, see the columns: Date/ Revenue/ Orders etc.
+This is what your data would look like, see the columns: Date/Revenue/Orders, etc.

-Now I can name my stream and save it "test0416".
+Now you can name your stream and save it 'test0416.'

-Once it's saved my stream will show in the stream list, top of the list.
-It's in STARTED status and in couple minutes it will pass in SUCCESS status.
+Once it's saved, the stream will show in the stream list, right on top of the list.
+It's in STARTED status, and in a couple minutes it will pass in SUCCESS status.

-Once it’s successful I know I was able to successfully transfer Adobe Analytics data into my Snowflake data warehouse.
+Once it’s successful, you’ll know you were able to successfully transfer Adobe Analytics data into your Snowflake data warehouse.

-What I want to do next is analyze that data and maybe build dashboards with it.
-It’s very easy to put any BI tool like Tableau, Domo, Power BI on top of Snowflake data.
+What you may want to do next is analyze that data and maybe build dashboards with it.
+It’s very easy to put any BI tool like Tableau, Domo, or Power BI on top of Snowflake data.

-Select your Warehouse, Database, Schema and look for your Table.
-Drag and Update and this is it, your data is now in Tableau for you to build dashboards.
-That simple!
+Select your Warehouse, Database, Schema, and look for your Table.
+Drag and Update and that’s it!
+Your data is now in Tableau for you to build dashboards.